Constraints on dark matter-nucleon effective couplings in the presence of kinematically distinct halo substructures using the DEAP-3600 detector: Results and discussion

 The expected \NR\ energy spectra can be calculated using Eq.~\eqref{eq:diffscat}.
 They depend on the underlying VDF as well as the DM and nuclear response functions, as written in Eq.~\eqref{eq:dsigmadE}.

 Fig.~\ref{fig:rate_effope} shows the recoil energy spectra for \WIMPs\ with \WIMPMassSymbol=\WIMPMassHundredGeV\ that interact with nucleons via different NREOs, assuming the SHM.
 These spectra are normalized to cross sections that predict a similar number of events in the energy region of interest.
-Operators that introduce a factor of $q^2$ to the DM response function ($\CO_3$, $\CO_5$, and $\CO_{11}$) are suppressed at low recoil energies, exhibiting a peak around \SI{25}{\keV}.
+Operators that introduce a factor of $q^2$ to the DM response function ($\CO_5$, $\CO_{11}$) are suppressed at low recoil energies, exhibiting a peak around \SI{25}{\keV}, while for $\CO_3$ ($\sim q^4$) the peak is around 50 keV.
 Operators that add a factor of \vperpsquare\ ($\CO_5$ and $\CO_8$) have qualitatively little effect on the recoil spectra, though the spectra drop off slightly faster, due to the fact that \vperp\ suppresses backscattering.

 Effects of substructures on the $\CO_1$ recoil spectrum are illustrated in Fig.~\ref{fig:rate_vdf_O1}, where each substructure has been taken at its maximum \SubstructureFraction.
 Spectra from slow substructures (the \GaiaSausage, G4, G5, and G6) decrease faster than predicted by the SHM, while those resulting from fast substructures (G1, G2, and G3) are flattened by a knee around \SIrange{75}{175}{\keV}.
 While these distortions affect the expected rate of recoils in the energy region of interest, the spectra in this range are similar.